stolostron/rhacm-docs/governance/policy_overview.md

 An Red Hat Advanced Cluster Management for Kubernetes template is defined within a policy document.
 Each policy document can have at least one or multiple templates.

-**Important**: Each client and cloud provider is responsible for ensuring that their managed cloud environment meets internal enterprise security standards for software engineering, secure engineering, resiliency, security, and regulatory compliance for workloads hosted on Kubernetes clusters.
+**Important**: Each client and provider is responsible for ensuring that their managed cloud environment meets internal enterprise security standards for software engineering, secure engineering, resiliency, security, and regulatory compliance for workloads hosted on Kubernetes clusters.
 Use the governance and security capability to gain visibility and remediate configurations to meet standards.

 ## Policy elements